Skip to main content

 • Profile Area: Sustainability & Biodiversity

-such as the climate and weather.
+For example, the climate and weather,

-They also investigate ways to protect nature.
+or ways to protect nature.

 A globe showcasing Africa and Europe